CG Principle

 Fraud and Anti-Corruption

-The Company fully realizes the importance of the fraud and anti-corruption Dimension, The Anti-Corruption Policy (the “Policy”) have been established as the Company’s main policy to show that the Company has a Zero-Tolerance Policy towards corruption and aims to provide guidance for the Company, its Directors, Management and Staff as well as to any person acting on behalf of the Company (e.g., third parties) concerning compliance with anti-corruption laws and to set out monitoring and review procedures to ensure compliance with this Policy.
-In addition, the Company provided the Anti-Corruption Manual and the Fraud Prevention Policy including the details of the policies and procedures have been disclosed on the website. www.ifscapthai.com under the topic “Corporate Governance”
+The Company fully realizes the importance of the fraud and anti-corruption aspects.
+The Anti-Corruption Policy (the “Policy”) has been established as the Company’s main policy to show that the Company has a Zero-Tolerance Policy towards corruption and aims to provide guidance for the Company, its Directors, Management and Staff as well as to any person acting on behalf of the Company (e.g., third parties) concerning compliance with anti-corruption laws and to set out monitoring and review procedures to ensure compliance with this Policy.
+In addition, the Company provided the Anti-Corruption Manual and the Fraud Prevention Policy including the details of the policies and procedures have been disclosed on the website: investor.ifscapthai.com under the topic “Corporate Governance.”

-In 2023, the Board of Directors resolved to approve the revised Anti-Corruption Policy to comply with the regulations of the regulatory body which have been communicated to the directors, executives and staff for acknowledgment and practice.
-In addition, to build confidence among the Company’s stakeholders in conducting business with responsibility to society, the Company has become a member of the Thai Private Sector Collective Action Against Corruption (“CAC”), which have approved the Company’s 2nd recertification of the membership for another 3 years from 30th December 2023 to 30th December 2026.
+Thus, to build confidence among the Company’s stakeholders in conducting business with responsibility to society, the Company has become a member of the Thai Private Sector Collective Action Against Corruption (“CAC”) and was recertified as the CAC membership for the 2nd time, effective from 30th December 2023 – 30th December 2026.

-In 2023, it was not found any fraud and anti-corruption cases both inside and outside the Company.
+In 2024, fraud and anti-corruption cases of both inside and outside the Company were not found.

 Whistleblowing